lmarshall-stripe/sigma-cube/README.md

 - Custom modifications for Stripe's Sigma API
 - Enhanced functionality for the specific use case

-The fork is automatically cloned and built during the installation process.
+The fork is cloned and built during the setup process.

 ## Troubleshooting